Doctrine · The Carved Form

 • Example: if you were wrong, you update in public, not in private.

-• Watch for: using "honesty" as a weapon or hiding behind certainty.
+• Watch for: honesty used as a weapon, or certainty used as a hiding place.

 Short form: Be kind, and be hard where harm appears.

-Every person has inherent worth, and that worth must be actively protected.
+Every person carries inherent worth, and that worth must be actively defended.
 Compassion without backbone is insufficient.
-Power exists to protect the vulnerable, not shield the powerful.
+Power exists to protect, not to dominate.

 • Practice: notice where "keeping the peace" would protect harm.